Going underground – Miner Chris visits Bell Island

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on July 22, 2013, in Community Economic Development, Heritage and tagged Avalon Peninsula, Bell Island, canada, Christopher Mitchelmore, Confederation Building, ferry, iron ore, mine, Portugal Cove, tourism, tourist.
+Posted on July 22, 2013, in Community Economic Development, Tourism and tagged Avalon Peninsula, Bell Island, canada, Christopher Mitchelmore, Confederation Building, ferry, iron ore, mine, Portugal Cove, Tourism, tourist.
 Bookmark the permalink.
 1 Comment.